Brodie Merrill: Personal

 Brodie and his brother Patrick were a member of the Toronto Rock.
 Both Brodie and Patrick are members of the Brampton Excelsiors in the Major Series Lacrosse and both were members the Hamilton Nationals of Major League Lacrosse.
 Additionally, Patrick currently coaches Brodie with the San Diego Seals.
 He was named by Inside Lacrosse as "The Best Player in the World."-Inside Lacrosse.
 He is also the Dean of Students and head men's lacrosse coach at The Hill Academy in Caledon, Ontario.
 At a very young age, he was best friends with lacrosse player Kyle Miller.
 Both loved the game and chose to play together at the Salisbury School, a prep school in Connecticut, but went on to different colleges.
 Kyle and Brodie were reunited as teammates on the Canadian roster for the 2006 World Lacrosse Championships.
 Kyle was diagnosed in 2011 as having Osteosarcoma.
 He died on June 8, 2013.
 Brodie is the main editor for the online lacrosse magazine, Brodie Merrill Lacrosse.

+Merrill is a fan of the Montreal Canadiens.

+Legacy

+Merrill is regarded as one of the best players in the history of lacrosse.
+He is the NLL's all-time leader in loose balls with 2,778, and is tied with Greg Gurenlian for the most ground balls in the history of professional outdoor lacrosse with 1,120.
+His 200 games between MLL and PLL are also a record for a field lacrosse player.
+Additionally, Merrill is the highest scoring long stick in professional field lacrosse history, tallying 146 career points in MLL and PLL.
+He won the NLL Transition Player of the Year Award a record setting 3 times, and the MLL Defensive Player of the Year a record setting 6 times, all consecutive.
+Merrill revolutionized the LSM position with his offensive abilities, with the Premier Lacrosse League naming their award for the top LSM in the league after him.